CitadelStronghold/gem/docs/README.md

 # Gem
 Gem is an Arch Linux ISO distribution with convenient configuration scripts.

+## Usage

+1. Download the iso from the releases
+2. Boot it somehow
+3.

 ## [Releases](https://github.com/GeodeGames/gem/releases)
 The only supported architecture at present is `x86_64`.